okazaki0/pyfed/README.md

 python run/network/start_websocket_server.py --config_file True
 ```

-### Launch Training
+### Launch the training

-After we ensure that the worker are working correctly, we are ready to start the training
+After launching the workers correctly, we are ready to start the training using the following arguments.

 #### Arguments